shreyasdhamale12/Digital-Banking-Hub/README.md

 The primary aim of this “Bank Account Management System” is to provide an improved design methodology.

 Anybody who is an Account holder in this bank can become a member of Bank Account Management System.
-He has to fill a form with his personal details and Account Number.Here, customers can deposit and withdraw their money.
+The person has to fill a form with his personal details and Account Number.Here, customers can deposit and withdraw their money.
 Used TechStack :
 Languages : Java(AWT & Swing)
 Databases: MySQL- for storing customers information, transaction information, and many more.